 Of all the utilities that the mainframe makes available, those used for backup are typically the most useful.
-To understand why, let's go back briefly to the basics of backup, on the
+To understand why, let's go back briefly to the basics of backup, on the mainframe and in general.

 There are two ways to recover from a system crash: rollback/roll-forward (which uses backup) and backup/recovery.
 In rollback/roll-forward, you keep track of a stream of transactions in a log; in recovering after a crash, you "roll back," or undo, transactions until you reach a state that is "stable" (contains no invalid or inconsistent data; e.g., a backup contains a stable state), then "roll forward" transactions until you get as close as possible to the state of the system at the time of the crash.
 In backup/recovery, you periodically take a snapshot of the state of the system, including all data, and store it in backup storage (typically tape or disk).
 To recover, you copy the latest possible snapshot (backup version) into the system.